azizullahtanvir/azizullahtanvir/README.md

 ## 👨‍💻 About Me

-I am Aziz Ullah Tanvir, a Computer & Communication Engineering student passionate about software development, web technologies, and problem solving.
+I am Aziz Ullah Tanvir, a Computer & Communication Engineering student.

+I am passionate about software development, web technologies, and educational technology.

-Beyond academics, I am committed to using technology for education and humanitarian impact.
-I am building projects that promote learning, innovation, and community development.
+Beyond academics, I am building AG Institute and Azfara Foundation to use technology and education as tools for community development and humanitarian impact.

 I believe technology should solve real-world problems and create opportunities for everyone.

+## 🌍 My Mission

+To build technology and educational systems that create opportunities for underserved communities and empower future generations through learning.

 ## 🛠️ Technologies & Tools I Have Learned